Purpose of the Fund:

 The Tamariki & Rangatahi Capability Fund is a part of the Otago Community Trust’s funding suite to support our Tamariki and Rangatahi Strategy.
 The Capability Development fund is designed to strengthen the tamariki and rangatahi (children and young people) sector to allow organisations to grow and succeed.

-The outcomes will be announced late October 2022.
+The outcomes will be announced late July and early December.

 Projects must be completed within one year of receiving funding.